brootware/staging.github.io/_drafts/forensics-report-template.md

 ## Conclusion

 - It contains the summary of the report with the most significant information : **"findings"** that could help the decision-makers to make their decisions based upon the findings and evidence.
-- Furthermore, it contains security recommendations besides the next steps after the investgation to solve the case.
+- Furthermore, it contains security recommendations besides the next steps after the investigation to solve the case.

 ## Exhibits